gvwilson/sensibleadventures/bookster/bookster.md

 up at the little balcony.
 If she could get up there, and if that door wasn't locked…  But how?

-"She went to stay with her son-by-marriage."
+"She went to stay with the family three doors down."
 Erileine whirled around at the voice behind him.
 The thief boy was standing a few strides away in the mouth of the narrow alley that ran between the inn and the house beside it.

 "What are you doing here?"
 Erileine demanded.

 The boy scowled.
-"That's none of your business.
-Now, do you want to get in or not?"
+"None of your business.
+Do you want to get in or not?"

 Erileine opened her mouth to say 'no', and instead said, "Yes.
 It's really important.
 The bookster needs his things."